-The Silvia Santagata Research Centre is working at the preparation of a plan for the integrated management of the monumental and natural complex of Stupinigi, part of the Residences of the Royal House of Savoy World Heritage site.
+The Silvia Santagata Research Centre is working on the preparation of a plan for the integrated management of the monumental and natural complex of Stupinigi, part of the Residences of the Royal House of Savoy World Heritage site.

 Download the project sheet.